-Positive, diffuse pollinator-mediated interactions between co-blooming foundation plants dominated in this system.
-Facilitation between co-blooming plants through increases in local, interspecific density is a frequently studied mechanism within many ecosystems but has not been reported previously for desert ecosystems (Braun & Lortie 2018).
-Intraspecific density has been reported to benefit the pollination of desert mustard Lesquerella fendleri (Roll et al. 1997).
-Interestingly, shrubs, but not cacti density exhibited this positive effect.
-Shrubs were taller than cacti with larger floral displays, and this attractiveness may have drawn in pollinators via the magnet species effect leading to improved visitation to focal plants (sensu Laverty 1992).
+Diffuse pollinator-mediated facilitation between co-blooming foundation plants was prevalent in this system.
+Facilitation between co-blooming plants through increased? in local, interspecific density is a frequently studied mechanism within many ecosystems but has not been reported previously for desert ecosystems (Braun & Lortie 2018).
+Intraspecific density has however? been reported to benefit the pollination of desert mustard Lesquerella fendleri (Roll et al. 1997).
+Interestingly, shrubs, but not cacti densities elicited this positive effect.
+Shrubs were taller than cacti with larger floral displays, and this attractiveness can bring in pollinators via the magnet species effect leading to improved visitation to associated focal plants (sensu Laverty 1992).
 This suggests some level of species specificity in benefactors.
 Foundation plants growing in denser patches of flowering shrubs were visited by a higher diversity of pollinator functional groups i.e. were more generalized.
 Pollinator abundance-richness relationships are commonly reported for plant-pollinator interactions (Steffan-Dewenter et al. 2002; Steffan‐Dewenter 2003).
 Increases in pollinator diversity can increase plant fitness (Klein et al. 2003; Gómez et al. 2007; Perfectti et al. 2009) through several mechanisms.
 Pollinator-pollinator interactions can lead to increases in pollen deposition by displacing pollinators to other plants and decreasing geitonogamy (Heinrich 1979; Greenleaf & Kremen 2006).
-Alternatively, the likelihood of attracting more effective pollinators increases with pollinator diversity through sampling effort (Ives 2005?).
-Diversity-pollination relationship are strongest when floral resources are heterogeneously distributed (Tylianakis et al. 2008) suggesting this relationship is likely important for plant fitness in desert ecosystems which are characterized by heterogeneity.
-Shrub density improved access to conspecifics which may be a novel pathway of pollination facilitation.
+Alternatively, the likelihood of attracting more effective pollinators increases with pollinator diversity through sampling effort (Ives 2005?) why ?.
+Diversity-pollination relationship are strongest when floral resources are heterogeneously distributed (Tylianakis et al. 2008) suggesting this relationship is likely important for plant fitness in desert ecosystems which are characterized by heterogeneity need to work on flow - fading here sorry.
+Shrub density improved access to conspecifics, and this is a novel pathway of pollination facilitation.
 Improved pollen diversity can also increase fitness improving genetic diversity (cite).
-Desert foundation plants have multiple flowers and there is strong potential to increase genetic diversity of seed set from a single foundation plant within a single flowering season.
-Our results show the potential of interactions however, pollen flow analysis as well as genetic testing will be necessary to confirm these predictions.
+Desert foundation plants have multiple flowers, and there is strong potential to increase genetic diversity of seed set from a single foundation plant within a single flowering season great idea just state as implication.

+Network theory implications - with use subheadings or cut but if cut maybe use the heading idea a the topic sentence in some form to guide the reader on what to expect from that paragraph.

-Node attributes influence network topology (Bianconi et al, 2009).
+topic sentence needed Node attributes influence network topology??? and??
+(Bianconi et al, 2009).
 In this system, we found the influence of individual floral display size mediated through visitation rates influenced almost all aspects of network topology.
-Intuitively, visitation rates should increase centrality measures, however, it doesn’t always happen.
-In a population network of Erysimum mediohispanicum, visitation rates were correlated with degree, negatively correlated with betweenness and no effect on closeness (Gómez & Perfectti 2011).
-Interestingly, plants growing denser patches had a betweenness roles which indicates that shrub facilitation contributes to the cohesiveness of the network.
-Plant species did not differ in betweenness centrality, suggesting this role is contextual in this system.
+Intuitively, visitation rates should increase centrality measures, however, it doesn’t always happen??.
+In a population network of Erysimum mediohispanicum, visitation rates were correlated with degree, negatively correlated with betweenness, and were not correlated with closeness (Gómez & Perfectti 2011).
+Interestingly, plants growing denser patches had a betweenness roles that showed that shrub facilitation contributes to the cohesiveness of the network - flow - so floral traits important but also facilitation by shrubs? - directly by increasing density.
+Plant species did not differ in betweenness centrality suggesting this role is contextual in this system.
 Low differences between species have also been reported in agricultural systems (Russo et al. 2013).
-Species with high BC are hypothesized to mediate co-evolutionary cascades moving through mutualistic networks (Martín-González et al. 2010) and keep community from being fragmented (Newman 2004, Jeong 2000).
+Species with high BC? are hypothesized to mediate co-evolutionary cascades moving through mutualistic networks (Martín-González et al. 2010) and keep community structure? from being fragmented (Newman 2004, Jeong 2000).
 A meta-analysis confirmed the importance of generalized species and demonstrated their similarity of roles across geographical regions and ecosystems (Martín-González et al. 2010).
 Further research is necessary to distinguish between contextual, individual roles and species roles in structuring ecological interaction networks.
-The next step here is to determine how the co-blooming neighbourhood influences centrality measures in the absence of facilitation.
+The next step here is to determine how the co-blooming neighbourhood influences centrality measures in the absence of facilitation. revise